stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Builtin Test Conditions

 Sprocket will support a variety of common test conditions.
 In this document so far, we've seen a few of the most straightforward conditions already in the `tests` table of the earlier TOML example (`exit_code`, `stdout.contains`, `stderr.contains` and `should_fail`).
 For the initial release of `sprocket test`, these test builtins will probably remain as a rather small and tailored set, but the implementation should make extending this set in subsequent releases simple and non-breaking.
+Adding new builtin test conditions could be a recommended starting point for new contributors, similar to how new lint rules are fairly straightforward to add.

 Some tests that might exist at initial release: